 14. Its shopping spree at Jean Talon and Atwater Markets

-The Atwater Market and Jean Talon Market are Montréal’s busiest public markets and well worth a visit for their vibe, local fare and handicrafts.
+The Atwater Market and Jean-Talon Market are Montréal’s busiest public markets and are well worth a visit for their vibe, local fare, and handicrafts.

 The markets, which are housed in structures resembling warehouses, have merchants offering fresh produce, bouquets, sausages, salmon, wine, confections, and specialty foodstuffs.